clblamires/ninesjournal/_posts/2019-08-07-onward-and-seaward.md

 We split up to do more errands in town.
 Oromis purchased rations for the party (myself not included).
 Luna, Hebo, Petra, and Eclipse went fishing with the new fishing supplies that Hebo had purchased in Lotus Lake.
 Ezio and I went to procure a ship to the Moonrift.
 Unfortunately, few people were willing to talk to us and give directions.
 I want to blame Ezio's still-bleeding nose, but I know my metal and stone features do not incite much confidence in people.

 At sundown, we finally spotted a boat and met with the rest of our party (with Hebo, Luna, Petra, and Eclipse toting many fish in their arms).
 The small boat, Cat's Eye, was commanded by three tabaxi: Soul, Cloud, and Gift.
-They offered to speak with us in the morning about their fee to take us to the Moonrift, but it appears that we will need to sell or stable our horses and wagon.
+They offered to speak with us in the morning about their fee to take us to the Moonrift, but it seems that we will need to sell or stable our horses and wagon.

 In the morning, we will hopefully be at sea.
 For now, we need to stop Ezio's nose from bleeding any further.
 Perhaps I can cook some of Hebo's fish tonight.
 I cannot help but wonder what is taste.
 It must be pleasant because my companions make such strange facial expressions when they eat any of Hebo's chocolate.